-Flow Conference 2010 will resemble traditional academic meetings in name only: There will be no panels, no papers, and no plenary sessions.
-Instead, the event will feature a series of roundtables, each organized around a compelling question.
+The 2012 Flow Conference will resemble traditional academic meetings in name only: there will be no panels, no papers, and no plenary sessions.
+Instead, the event will feature a series of roundtables, each organized around a discussion question on contemporary issues in television/media culture and scholarship.
 Respondents are asked to submit a brief abstract addressing one of the roundtable questions listed below.
 We especially encourage responses that address issues of race, class, gender, sexuality, age, and ability, as well as international perspectives.

 Please submit a response to only one roundtable topic.
 However, we imagine that some individuals will have interest in several roundtable discussions and thus difficulty choosing between them.
 We want to accommodate as many people and their preferences as possible.
 Therefore, it would be helpful for us to know about those individuals who are willing to participate in another roundtable if too many responses are submitted for their original question.

 If this applies to you, please submit one response to one roundtable question AND let us know two other roundtable questions in which you’re interested.
 If the original question to which you respond produces too many responses, we will invite you to submit a response to one of the other questions.